ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Limitations

-\paragraph{Limitations.} Our evaluation is limited to two mathematical optimization problems (hexagon packing and the second autocorrelation inequality), both drawn from the \alphaevolve\ benchmark suite.
-While the results are strong on these tasks, the generalizability of \improvevolve\ to other problem classes, such as combinatorial optimization, scientific simulation, or machine learning pipeline design, remains to be demonstrated.
-Our experiments report single-run best results without confidence intervals, and the stochastic nature of both evolution and basin-hopping means that outcomes may vary across runs.
+Our main quantitative evaluation is limited to three mathematical optimization problems: hexagon packing, the second autocorrelation inequality, and spherical codes.
+While the results on the reported tasks are strong, broader generalisability to other problem classes remains to be demonstrated.
+Beyond the multi-run study in \Cref{tab:rebuttal_stats}, the headline state-of-the-art numbers are single-run best results and may vary across runs given the stochastic nature of evolution and basin-hopping.